 It's likely that those just starting out in the market may be unfamiliar with the concept.
 Most people, especially those in the ecommerce industry, have likely made a purchase online at some point in their lives.
-That said, most consumers don't fully realize the need and capability that shopping carts have.
+That said, most consumers don't fully realize the need and capability that shopping carts have (besides leading a customer to checkout).
 A cart typically has three common aspects:

 Another way to look at things is as follows: The online shopping cart is similar to the tangible ones we use at the supermarket, but it wears many more hats.
 It's also the shelves, the building, the clearance sign, the cash register and often the credit card machine relaying information back to the bank.